JAnderson419/JAnderson419.github.io/_projects/2_project.md

 ---
+Interested in this topic?
+Send an email following the instructions on the about page, referencing watermelon in your email.

+---

-This work is supported by the National Science Foundation, award #2348101.
+The study of alpha-In2Se3 is supported by the National Science Foundation, award #2348101.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

----